 Before Nebraska can implement and enforce EPA’s laws, air quality regulations must be developed for the state.
 Our authority to develop regulations comes from the Clean Air Act and the Nebraska Environmental Protection Act (NEPA).
 The state may develop and enforce rules that are more stringent than federal laws and regulations but cannot make rules that are less stringent.
 Nebraska air quality regulations are found in Title 129 of the Nebraska Administrative Code.

-The Air Quality Division’s goal is to maintain the ambient air quality standards, to protect the quality of the air in areas of the state that have air cleaner than the standards, and to implement air quality rules and regulations.
+The Air Quality Program’s goal is to maintain the ambient air quality standards, to protect the quality of the air in areas of the state that have air cleaner than the standards, and to implement air quality rules and regulations.
 By fulfilling these objectives, the Department is confident that public health and the environment will be adequately protected.

-The Air Quality Division fulfills these objectives through implementing various programs.
+The Air Quality Program fulfills these objectives through implementing various programs.
 We operate an extensive ambient air monitoring program to measure the ambient air quality and determine if we are achieving and maintaining the NAAQS.